silzai/ObsidianNotes/Notes/RandomStudyNotes/ComputerSecurity/project-documentation1.md

 # Environment Setup:
-- For hacking the sqli-labs website, the setup is explained below:
+- For hacking the sqli-labs and DVWA website, the setup is explained below:
-- We have to download two things, xampp server 5.6.39 for Linux and sqli-labs.
+- We have to download three things, xampp server 5.6.39 for Linux and sqli-labs and DVWA website.
 - First download and install xampp server version 5.6.39 on the victim machine.
 The version must be 5.6.39 as we want to download a php version that is vulnerable (as latest versions are relatively secure) and also because the website we will hack (sqli-labs) uses an older php version \[1].
 	![[Pasted image 20240419212656.png]]
 - Click on "XAMPP Linux" and click on "5.6.39" to download it.